 You can read about my sugary math and how far beyond the American Heart Association recommendations a simple cupcake for every child’s birthday takes our kids here and see the principal’s response in this old Facebook post, but today, I really want to roadmap the logic.

-Let’s dig into research and statistics, and by golly, if it’s not too crazy, common sense to lay out the argument that school birthday treats should have been banned decades ago.
+Let’s dig into research and statistics, and by golly, if it’s not too crazy, common sense to lay out the argument that school birthday treats should have been banned decades ago and replaced with healthy birthday treats that aren’t food.

 Why Should We Do Away with Birthday Treats at School?